g3w-suite/g3w-suite-docker/README.md

 The Docker hub name for this image is `g3wsuite/postgis:11.0-2.5`

-### QGIS Server

-QGIS Server image is built from https://github.com/elpaso/qgis-server-docker/tree/production

-The Docker hub name for this image is `g3wsuite/qgis3-server:ltr-ubuntu`

 ### HTTPS additional setup

 - check the domain name in the `.env` file and in `config/nginx/django_ssl.conf`